1986 Nobel Prize in Literature: Laureate

+Pre-announcement speculations

+As the Swedish Academy only months before the prize decision had invited a number of African writers to discuss African literature at a conference in Stockholm before them, it was speculated that the academy intended to award the 1986 Nobel Prize in Literature to an African writer.
+The Nigerian writers Chinua Achebe and Wole Soyinka were believed to be strongest candidates for the prize.

 Reactions

 When Soyinka was awarded, he became the first African laureate.
 He was described as one "who in a wide cultural perspective and with poetic overtones fashions the drama of existence".
 Reed Way Dasenbrock writes that the award of the Nobel Prize in Literature to Soyinka is "likely to prove quite controversial and thoroughly deserved".
 He also notes that "it is the first Nobel Prize awarded to an African writer or to any writer from the 'new literatures' in English that have emerged in the former colonies of the British Empire."
 Lars Olof Franzén, cultural editor of Dagens Nyheter, said that it would have been difficult for the Swedish Academy to give the first African prize to a white South African author such as Nadine Gordimer (awarded in 1991) or André Brink, who had frequently been mentioned as likely contenders for the prize.
 Soyinka himself expressed the belief that the award had not been bestowed on him but on Africa itself: "I don't for a minute consider that the prize is just for me," he said.
 "It's for what I represent.
 I'm a part of the whole literary tradition of Africa."

+In Nigeria, the Nobel prize awarded to Wole Soyinka was widely celebrated.
+Writer Chinua Achebe, president and founder of the Association of Nigerian Authors, said: "This is the year of Wole Soyinka’s Nobel Prize.
+We rejoice with him on his magnificent achievement.
+A lot has already been said or written about it and no doubt more will be said.
+For me what matters is that after the oriki and the celebrations we should say to ourselves: One of us has proved that we can beat the white man at his own game.
+That is wonderful for us and for the white man.
+But now we must turn away and play our own game."